Mittalkashish/Mittalkashish/README.md

 - 👋 Hi, I’m @Mittalkashish
-- 👀  interest in web devlopment, tech enthusiast , currently exploring in tech .
+- 👀  Interest in web devlopment .
 - 📫 How to reach me kashishmittalkashishmittal@gmail.com

 <!---